robertjlooby/confsinfo/README.md

 - `npm install -g`
 - `elm-test AllTests.elm`

+or

+- `npm run test` to watch and run on save

 ## Rationale

 I wanted to make a central place for designers and developers to find